denisenepraunig/macOS-enterprise-privileges/README.md

 Installation
 ===================================

-1. Log into your Mac using an account with admin privileges
+1. Log into your Mac using an account with admin privileges.

 2. Download **Privileges.app**.